georgeherby/PoGoScansWiki/docs/dialga/raid_meetups.rst

 .. contents:: :local:

-Using dialga, you can create meetups for all raids thatr are level 4 or 5.
-Lower levels do not really need this functionality as can be soloed, or need at most 2 people.
+Using dialga, you can create meetups for all raids that are level 4 or higher.
+Lower levels do not need this functionality as can be completed solo, or need at most 2 people.
-All the current raids that can have a meetup created can be found in the -activeraids channel.
+All the current raids that can have a meetup created can be found in the ``-activeraids channel``.
 This channel will show you all the current level 4+ raids, and also any meetups that have already been organised.

-To attend or create meetups, commands must be posted in the -raidchat channel.
+To attend or create meetups, commands must be posted in the ``-raidchat`` channel.

 .. note::

-	To create a meetup, you need the ID of the raid in the -activeraids channel.
+	To create a meetup, you need the ID of the raid in the ``-activeraids`` channel.
 To attend a meetup, you need the ID of the meetup in the same channel.

 Create a meetup
 ---------------